The Beginners Guide to Learning Modern Calligraphy

-So on the topic of paper I use Manuscript practice pads for daily practice and then I have just been experimenting with different types of card stock from my local office supplies shop.
+So on the topic of paper.
+I use Manuscript practice pads for daily practice and I have been experimenting with different types of card stock from my local office supplies shop.
 What you are looking for when you look for card stock and paper for projects is stock that doesn’t absorb the ink fast.
-This means the ink won’t feather or bleed and you will have crisp lines in your work.
+This means the ink won’t feather or bleed and you will have crisp lines in your work hopefully.

 And finally I think that calligraphy should be fun, even if your just doing drills.
 I have found that If I set myself little projects to achieve like making a bookmark, card or even just perfecting a phrase, it keeps things interesting because I have a goal.
 So never stop experimenting and incorporate calligraphy into your everyday and you will find it pays off with beautiful calligraphy.